 For this paper, the student used MLA (Modern Language Association) rules for formatting.
-Several professional organizations (like the MLA and the APA) have established their own rules for formatting academic or professional writing.
+Several professional organizations (such as the MLA and APA) that have established their own rules for formatting academic or professional writing.
 It takes a long time to learn ALL the many rules from each group, but you can learn the basics in a week or two.
-The format rules change over time.
-Use an online guide to find the most recent rules for your specific situation.
-The OWL (Online Writing Lab) at Purdue University is a good one.
+The format rules change regularly.
+Use an online guide to find the most recent rules for your specific situation; I like the OWL (Online Writing Lab) at Purdue University.